 What is community philanthropy?

-Community philanthropy is the goal-oriented attraction of funds, time, skills and other resources for the benefit of the public in a specific geographical area, i.e. in cities and districts.
+Community philanthropy is the goal-oriented mobilisation of funds, time, skills, and other resources for the benefit of the public in a specific geographical area, i.e., cities and districts.
 It nurtures and improves the quality of life within a specific community by

 • solving local problems;